 The design and construct brief included making applications to the consent authority, Sydney City Council, completing the work with minimal interruption to the hotel and managing traffic access at a busy street corner.

-The 20-week project was completed with minimal disruption to the hotel’s operation.
+This impressive feat saw the 20-week project completed with minimal disruption to the hotel’s operation.